vercel/next.js/packages/next/README.md

 `getInitialProps` receives a context object with the following properties:

-- `pathname` - path section of URL.
+- `pathname` - path section of URL
-- `query` - query string section of URL parsed as an object.
+- `query` - query string section of URL parsed as an object
-- `asPath` - `String` of the actual path (including the query) shows in the browser.
+- `asPath` - `String` of the actual path (including the query) shows in the browser
-- `req` - HTTP request object (server only).
+- `req` - HTTP request object (server only)
-- `res` - HTTP response object (server only).
+- `res` - HTTP response object (server only)
-- `err` - Error object if any error is encountered during the rendering.
+- `err` - Error object if any error is encountered during the rendering

 ### Routing